 The old saying proves true, “you reap what you sow.”
 There is a substantial high cost associated with offering free shipping to customers, but there are significant paybacks.
 Consumers are so eager to avoid shipping charges wherever possible.
 More often than not, consumers take advantage of free shipping when it is offered.
 Records show retailers citing, on average, a lift in sales of about 10% to 20%--all due to free shipping.
 Some retailers cited the ability to reduce the margin erosion of their shipping promotions by forcing shoppers to submit coupon codes, which led to “breakage” (consumers who qualify for free shipping and continue through checkout without using the promotional code).

 Free shipping is costly.
 There is no doubt about it.
 Senior-level decision making plays a pivotal role in executing this strategy.
 Typically, marketing executives or even CEOs help determine the direction for these strategies.

 On average, organizations believed that in competitive categories, 30% of their customers were “at risk” of switching to competitors if the retailers did not match their industry’s standard for shipping fees.
 While a minority of retailers with unique business models commented that they use free shipping as a competitive advantage, most companies felt that free shipping was absolutely necessary to preserve market share.
 Retailers were unable to quantify this value to their business, but Forrester data shows that more than 10% of shoppers at a Web retailer in a competitive category will switch stores to receive lower shipping costs.

-Clarity specializes in eCommerce solutions and has helped consult shipping strategies for an array of clients.
+Clarity specializes in eCommerce shipping solutions and has helped consult shipping and tracking strategies for an array of clients.
 With over 600+ projects and counting, Clarity has the expertise to help your team grow.
 We’re only a phone call away, and we can help your team excel.
 Speak to a Clarity consultant today.